The open energy modelling framework

 Oemof packages are organised in different levels.
 The basic oemof interfaces are defined by the core libraries (network).
 The next level contains libraries that depend on the core libraries but do not provide interfaces to other oemof libraries (solph, outputlib).
 The third level are libraries that do not depend on any oemof interface and therefore can be used as stand-alone application (demandlib, feedinlib).
 Together with some other recommended projects (pvlib, windpowerlib) the oemof cosmos provides a wealth of tools to model energy systems.
 If you want to become part of it, feel free to join us.

 The linkage of specific modules of the various packages is called an application (app) and depicts for example a concrete energy system model.
+You can find a repository with all currently available examples for oemof on github.
+The examples show optimisations of different energy systems and are supposed to help new users to understand the framework’s structre.
+There is some elaboration on the examples in the respective repository.

 You can become a watcher at our github site, but this will bring you quite a few mails and might be more interesting for developers.
 If you just want to get the latest news you can follow our news-blog at oemof.org.